 Our OLS, Homeward, Liberty and OMS subsidiaries are licensed to originate and/or service forward and reverse mortgage loans in the jurisdictions in which they operate.
 The licensed entities are subject to minimum net worth requirements in connection with these licenses.
 These minimum net worth requirements are unique to each state and type of license.
 Failure to meet these minimum capital requirements can result in the initiation of certain mandatory actions by federal, state, and foreign agencies that could have a material effect on our results of operations and financial condition.
-The most restrictive of these requirements is based on the outstanding UPB of our owned and subserviced portfolio and was \$871.3 million at June 30, 2014.
-Our licensed subsidiaries were in compliance with all of their capital requirements at June 30, 2014.
+The most restrictive of these requirements is based on the outstanding UPB of our owned and subserviced portfolio and was \$753.1 million at September 30, 2014.
+Our licensed subsidiaries were in compliance with all of their capital requirements at September 30, 2014.

 Homeward, OLS and Liberty are also parties to seller/servicer agreements with one or more of the GSEs, FHA, VA and Ginnie Mae.
 These seller/servicer agreements contain financial covenants that include capital requirements related to tangible net worth, as defined in each agreement, as well as extensive requirements regarding servicing, selling and other matters.
 To the extent that these requirements are not met, the counterparty may, at its option, utilize a variety of remedies ranging from sanctions or suspension to termination of the seller/servicer agreements, which would prohibit future originations or securitizations of forward or reverse mortgage loans or being an approved seller/servicer.
-We were in compliance with these net worth requirements at June 30, 2014.
+We were in compliance with these net worth requirements at September 30, 2014.

-Note 20 - Commitments and Contingencies
+Note 22 - Commitments and Contingencies

 When we become aware of a matter involving uncertainty for which we may incur a loss, we assess the likelihood of any loss.
 If a loss contingency is probable and the amount of the loss can be reasonably estimated, we record an accrual for the loss.
 In such cases, there may be an exposure to potential loss in excess of the amount accrued.
 Where a loss is not probable but is reasonably possible or where a loss in excess of the amount accrued is reasonably possible, we disclose an estimate of the amount of the loss or range of possible losses for the claim if a reasonable estimate can be made, unless the amount of such reasonably possible loss is not material to our financial position, results of operations or cash flows.
 If a reasonable estimate of loss cannot be made, we do not accrue for any loss or disclose any estimate of exposure to potential loss.
 An assessment regarding the ultimate outcome of any such matter involves judgments about future events, actions and circumstances that are inherently uncertain.
 The actual outcome could differ materially.
+Where we have retained external legal counsel or other professional advisors, such advisors assist us in making such assessments.